microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 Depending on the encoder, the specific circuit required for proper operation will vary.
 The manufacturer of the device will specify the circuits required to interface with the device.

+(Note: if building an RC filter circuit, a loss of power in the microcontroller will cause the capacitor (C) to discharge through the ESD diodes. )

 ## Operation

 This example has 2 outputs - a UART output and an LED graphical display output.

-The UART output runs at 115,200 baud which prints the net change in encoder value (over a period of 1 second) and the current volume of the program.
+The UART output prints the net change in encoder value (over a period of 1 second) and the current volume of the program at 115,200 baud.
 The LED graph display output uses a 10-position LED bar graph to display the current volume.

 ### UART Output

-The UART output operates at a baud rate of 115,200 through the programmer to the PC.
+The UART output is connected through the programmer to the PC.
 [MPLAB Data Visualizer](https://www.microchip.com/mplab/mplab-data-visualizer) can be used to visualize the serial output.
-After plugging in the board, select the COM port, but do not connect to it.
-In the bottom left corner Data Visualizer Window/Tab, enter the following settings.
+After plugging in the board, select the programmer's COM port, but do not connect to it.
+In the bottom left corner of the Data Visualizer Window/Tab, enter the following settings.

 * Baud Rate: 115,200
 * Char Length: 8 bits